15 Money Hacks to Save Money for Your Next Holiday

 14. Buy generic brands

 From food to medicine to toilet paper, generic brands exist as an alternative to almost every brand name product.
 Often these items (whether they are generic or brand name) are produced by the same manufacturer in the same way.
 Save your money for a weekend away by not paying for a label.
+Try shopping at ALDI.
+The generic brands are great quality and a lot cheaper than name brand. $25 a week off your grocery bill adds up if you want to save money for a holiday.

 15. Look at your community calendar